 Topping up is as simple as going into a grocery or convenience store and finding the cards hanging by the checkout lanes.
 I found Vodafone top-up cards at REWE and Aldi grocery stores, and most gas stations also have them.

-Top-ups can be done at the network’s websites, but these often only accept German credit cards.
+Top-ups can be done at the network’s websites, but these sometimes only accept German cards.
 There are third-party top-up services such as prelado.de that may accept some non-German credit cards but also have an option to use Paypal.
-An alternative payment site is aufladen.de, though it charges a transaction fee.

 The most reliable way is going to a physical store, as they accept both cash and foreign credit cards.
 It’s quick and easy, and the top-up cards are available everywhere.